elunna/nerfhack-changelog/README.md

 #### Pet Theft
 * Pet theft from shops has been totally nerfed.
 * Pets will never pick up objects in shops nor eat unpaid food (Gnoll)
+* On the flip side - pets will also never take items from outside shops and drop them inside (like your pick-axe that you always have to leave right outside the door)
 * You also cannot #loot items to/from your pet that are unpaid.
 * Shopkeepers start with more gold, usually more than double the standard amounts (gnoll)